minustehbare/spree-batch-products/README.md

 BatchProducts
 =============

-An extension aimed at providing the ability to update a large group of products through processing an uploaded spreadsheet.
+An extension aimed at providing the ability to create Product records and update collections of Products or Variants.

 BatchProducts depends on the [Spreadsheet](http://rubygems.org/gems/spreadsheet "Spreadsheet") gem to process uploaded excel files which are stored using Paperclip.
 If DelayedJob is detected, the process of uploading a datasheet enqueues the datasheet for later processing.
 If not, the datasheet is processed when it is uploaded.